Sync & CRDT System

 No Data Loss:With column-level tracking, two devices can edit different fields of the same record simultaneously, and both changes will be preserved.

 Primary Keys Are NOT Tracked:CRDT only tracks non-primary-key columns.
 If your table has a composite primary key (e.g., PRIMARY KEY (item_id, group_id)) and you update one of the PK columns, that change will NOT sync.
-Use a single-column PK and keep changeable columns as regular (non-PK) columns.
+Use a single-column PK and keep changeable fields as regular columns.

 Column HLC Storage